List of NASCAR points scoring systems: 2026

-2017 Playoff rules
+2017–2025 Playoff rules

 In NASCAR's top three national series, there is a playoff format contested over the final races of the season.
 When Sprint Nextel was the title sponsor of NASCAR's premiere series it was known as the Chase.
 Starting in 2017 it is simply known as the playoffs.
+2025 was the last season with a playoff format.
+Starting with 2026 there are a new chase format without playoff bonus points and without elimination rounds.

 Qualification

 The top 16 drivers with the most wins over the first 26 races qualify for the Playoffs, provided they attempted to qualify for every race.
 A driver may be exempt from the requirement to start every race if he has to miss races because of injuries, is on family leave, or under extenuating circumstances by NASCAR.

 If there are fewer than 16 different race winners in the first 26 races, the remaining positions will be determined by drivers highest in points standings.
 All ties will be broken by drivers' point standings.

 Drivers who qualify for the playoffs will have their points reset to 2,000 points, along with one point for each stage won during the regular season, and five points for each race win.
 Also, more bonus points for Top-10 in points standings at the end of the regular season: